vishal-wadhwa/WhatsApp-Chat-Plot/README.md

 [matplotlib](https://matplotlib.org/)

 ## Todo:
-- [] Add support for other graphs like polar, doughnut, pie & radar.
+- [ ] Add support for other graphs like polar, doughnut, pie & radar
 - [x] Update sample file link in index.html
 - [x] Update app link in readme
 - [x] add screenshots

 ## Bugs:
-- [] Some parameters trigger change of color in the WebApp.
+- [ ] Some parameters trigger change of color in the WebApp.